uiriansan/data-structures/README.md

 > [!WARNING]
-> I wrote this code for learning purposes only.
+> I wrote this code exclusively for learning purposes.
 It's not the most stable nor optimized implementation.